mcamara/laravel-localization/README.md

 ## Config

-In order to override the config done by default to add new locales or choose whether the default locale has to be shown on the url or not(check <a href="https://raw.githubusercontent.com/mcamara/laravel-localization/master/src/config/config.php">this file</a> for more info) you can use Config Service Providers given by Laravel 5.
+### Config Files

+In order to edit the default configuration for this plugin you can execute ```php artisan vendor:publish``` .
+After that, config/laravellocalization.php would be created.
+Inside this file you would find all the fields that can be editable in this plugin.

+### Service Providers

+Otherwise, you can use ConfigServiceProviders (check <a href="https://raw.githubusercontent.com/mcamara/laravel-localization/master/src/config/config.php">this file</a> for more info).

 For example, editing the default config service provider that Laravel loads when it's installed.
 This file is placed in app/providers/ConfigServicePovider.php and would look like this: